More options coming for virtual readers

-(CNN) -- Imagine being able to carry more than a half-dozen novels with you on a trip but adding only a couple of pounds to the weight of your luggage.
+(CNN) -- Imagine carrying more than a half-dozen novels and several popular magazines with you on a trip, but adding only a couple of pounds to your luggage.

 Readers who have discovered electronic books are doing just that.

-Mountain View, California-based NuvoMedia offers a hand-held electronic reader about the size of a paperback.
+The Rocket eBook is a hand-held device, about the size of a paperback.
 It weighs 22 ounces and holds at least 4,000 pages of text and graphics, or about 10 books.
 Batteries for the Rocket eBook last about 40 hours.

 NuvoMedia announced July 21 that it would add software for Macintosh users.
 The Rocket eBook costs about $350 and is sold in stores and online.
 Mac users have to buy a special converter.

 SoftBook Press sells its reader for about $300.
-It weighs about 3 pounds and holds up to 100,000 pages.
+It weighs about 3 pounds and holds about 1,500 pages.
 A company spokeswoman said it has an internal modem and does not require a computer to download books.

 NuvoMedia said it offers more than 800 titles.
 SoftBook Press said it had more than 500 titles.